 Ready to find and connect with your community in the Business School?
 Take the next step and join an Olin organization.
 It’s easy.
 Just follow the link above to Washington University Group Organizer (WUGO), and search for the organization, and then select “Join”.

 Is an organization that you once enjoyed no longer active?
-Or, do you have a pioneering spirit and would like to start or become an Olin recognized organization that is uniquely beneficial to the Olin Community.
+Or, do you have a pioneering spirit and would like to start or become an Olin-recognized organization that is uniquely beneficial to the Olin Community?
 First, schedule a meeting with Genesis Steele and then follow the link above.

 Meet Us At The Fair

-At the beginning of each term, you have the opportunity to meet student organizations representatives in person and learn what it means to be part of an Olin Professional Fraternity.
+At the beginning of each term, you have the opportunity to meet student organization representatives in person and learn what it means to be part of an Olin Professional Fraternity.
 Both events take place during the first week of class.
-Stop by both the Olin Activity Fair on August 31st @ 4:00 p.m.
-(Knight-Bauer Hall) as well as the Campus Life Activity Fair on September 1 @ 3:00 p.m.
-(Mudd Field) this term.
+Stop by both the upcoming fairs to see all of the student organizations you can get involved with in the Fall 2024 term.